rameshpokharel21/spring-jwt/README.md

 This is simple spring boot project and spring data jpa, postgresql, spring security, and JWT.
 The purpose is to use JWT.

-I have used .env file to save most secrets and load it through bash file(.sh file) and create corresponding constants in application.properties.I am using Postman for now to test these endpoints:
+I have used .env file to save most secrets and load it through bash file(.sh file) and create corresponding constants in application.properties.
+I am running ./ run.sh file to start maven.
+The empty database is created in postgreSQL before running.
+I am using Postman for now to test these endpoints:

 1. baseURL: http://localhost:8080/api